dylanmad/sound-board/README.md

 There is a lot more code involved in the project, but these were some of the main features I wanted to highlight.
 # Backlog
-The sound-board project is a more recent project of mine, and for that reason there are a lot of features I want to implement beyond what I have already displayed.
+The soundboard project is a more recent project of mine, and for that reason there are a lot of features I want to implement beyond what I have already displayed.
 Features like:
 ## Universal Default Presets
 Currently, users can create and use their own presets.
 The next step in development is for me to create custom presets that every user starts with, so after a new user signs up, they can start using the site right away.
 ## Extensive Security Testing
 Devise handles a lot of the security behind sign-ups, but I want to make sure all form submissions and user information is protected.
 I have done some testing, but before I deploy the app, I would like to do more testing and ask others to test my application in search of vulnerablities.
-## Updated Styling
+~~## Updated Styling~~
 I recognize that the CSS of the site is very primitive.
 That is because I have been focusing on functionality first, and styling second.
 Now that the app is functional, I would like to style it to look modern and professional.
 ## Recording Capability
 What's a sound-board without the ability to record songs?
 I would like to implement a way for users to record songs using multiple tracks, with a metronome and timing features, just like I do using the MPC ONE.
 ## Sharing Feature
 Once users can create songs, there should be a page where they can share them for all to hear.
 # Conclusion
-In closing, I want to thank you for checking out my project, and hope that you follow me on my journey in creating this sound-board application.
+In closing, I want to thank you for checking out my project, and hope that you follow me on my journey in creating this soundboard application.
 It is still in the early stages of development, and soon I plan on deploying it online for the world to use.
 I also plan on adding interesting new features, and better styling, so be on the lookout for those updates.
-# Stick Around for the Next Phase of the Sound-board!